 The Tutoring and Testing Center (TTC) supports the academic progress of all NSU undergraduate students.
-Among the various services are individualized tutoring in writing, mathematics, and science as well as a diverse array of testing services.
+TTC offers individualized tutoring, supplemental learning assistance, testing services, and a variety of academic support resources and services.

-Tutoring
+Tutoring Services

-Students can receive one-on-one tutoring in writing, math, and science courses.
-Tutoring sessions are offered in 45-minute increments.
+Tutoring is delivered in one-on-one, 45 minute sessions for writing, math, and science.
 Writing tutoring covers all stages of the writing process, from brainstorming and research to organization and revision.
-TTC does not provide editing services.
 Tutors help students identify ways in which they can improve their writing and research skills.

-Math and science tutors clarify and reinforce specific topics.
-Students are expected to bring attempted assignments to the session.
+Math and science tutors are trained to clarify questions and reinforce specific topics addressed in classes.
+Students are expected to bring attempted assignments to the tutoring session as this fosters a more collaborative learning process.
+Tutors additionally incorporate textbook reading tips, study strategies, and test preparation techniques.

-Available Supplemental Resources and Services
+Available Supplemental Resources and Services include

 - writing and study skills handouts

 - APA and MLA handbooks

 - reference library of solution manuals for math and science courses

 - supplemental instruction in select courses

 - assistance, group or individualized, in the following areas:

 - time management skills

 - organizational skills

-- study strategies
+- math study strategies

 - test preparation

-Testing
+Testing Services

 Incoming undergraduate students, in consultation with their academic advisors, may request to take challenge/placement exams in writing, mathematics, Spanish, and technology.
-Testing Services also facilitates faculty makeup exams and accommodations for students with documented disabilities.
+Testing Services also facilities faculty makeup exams, testing accommodations for students with documented disabilities, and a variety of credit-bearing exams (CLEP, DSST, NYU).